 Read the Minister's release: New rules in place to restore healthy rivers 5 August 2020 [Beehive website]

-Find out what the Action for healthy waterways package might mean for you and what support is available.
+Find out what the Essential Freshwater new rules and regulations might mean for you and what support is available.

 - Action for healthy waterways: information on benefits and costs

 - Action for healthy waterways: information about attributes in the National Policy Statement for Freshwater Management

 - Action for healthy waterways: information on modelling that supports Action for healthy waterways package

 Following public consultation on this policy package in September and October 2019, the Government received approximately 17,500 submissions.
 We have prepared a summary of submissions document.
 After consideration, we have decided not to publish individual submissions because of the size of the task involved in redacting identifying information from each submission.